Be safe this Christmas, especially if you’re away from home.

 tablets – should have up-to-date software including security software, operating systems, programs and apps.

-When in doubt, throw it out: Links in email, tweets, posts, and online advertising are often the way cybercriminals compromise your computer.
+When in doubt, throw it out: Links in email, tweets, posts, and online advertising are often the way cybercriminals compromise you and your computer.
 If it looks suspicious, even if you know the source, it’s best to delete or if appropriate, mark as junk email.

 Think before you act: Be wary of communications that offer amazing deals that sound too good to be true, implore you to act immediately – including those about a problem with an order or payment or ask you to view the website via a provided link.
+And don’t forget the old phone scam.
+Your bank will not call you and ask for information.
+If you get a call and you’re unsure, ask for their extension number, hang up, look up the phone number displayed on the website and call back.
+99 times out of 100 it’ll have been a scam call.

 Get savvy about Wi-Fi Hotspots: Don’t share personal or financial information over an unsecured network (a connection that doesn’t require a password for access).
 Using the direct web access on your phone (via a 3G/4G connection) is safer than an unsecured wireless network when on your mobile device.